jlinoff/pam/README.md

 be added to the field value.

 #### Method 1: Menu Approach
+As mentioned at the beginning of the [Create New Record Section](#create-new-record) section, there are three different ways to create records.
+In this and the following sections all three are discussed.

-Click or tap on the `"New Record"` option from the menu.
+To create a new record using the menu approach click or tap on the `"New Record"` option from the menu.

 <img src="www/help/pam-new-record-menu.png" width="400" alt="new-record">